-- Plug the charging cradle into the USB port on your computer or a USB charging hub.
+- 1. Plug the charging cradle into the USB port on your computer or a USB charging hub.
 A red LED indicator appears in near the top of the charging cradle indicating that it is receiving power. - 2.
 Hold the cradle side of the Nymi Band charger close to the underside of the Nymi Band until it attaches magnetically.
 Make sure the pins on the charging cradle align with the port on the back of the Nymi Band.
 The Nymi Band vibrates indicating that it is receiving power.
-A blue indicator light appears on the side of the charging cradle to indicate that the user successfully connected the Nymi Band to the charging cradle and the Nymi Band is receiving power. - 3.
+A blue indicator light appears on the side of the charging cradle to indicate that the user successfully connected the Nymi Band to the charging cradle and the Nymi Band is receiving power. - Note: The Nymi Band does not vibrate if the Haptic Feedback on Nymi Bands is not enabled for the user or active group policy. - 3.
 Push the bottom button on the Nymi Band to view the amount of battery charge that is on the Nymi Band.